NVIDIA/NeMo-Guardrails/docs/getting_started/7_rag/README.md

 For option 1, you can add a knowledge base directly into your guardrails configuration by creating a `kb` folder inside the `config` folder and adding documents there.
 Currently, only the Markdown format is supported.
 For a quick example, check out the complete implementation of the [ABC Bot](../../../examples/bots/abc).

-Options 2 and 3 represent advanced use cases and will soon detailed in separate guides.
+Options 2 and 3 represent advanced use cases beyond the scope of this topic.

 ## Wrapping Up

-This guide introduced briefly how a guardrails configuration can be used in the context of a RAG setup.
+This guide introduced how a guardrails configuration can be used in the context of a RAG setup.

 ## Next